 PART I: PREMIUM, COVERAGE, AND DEDUCTIBLE INFORMATION FOR POLICIES IN FORCE (PIF)

-Direct Written Premium– Sum of direct written premium for all policies in force as of Dec.
+Written Premium In-Force– Sum of direct written premium for all policies in force as of Dec.
 31 of reporting year.
-Include premium for endorsements and coverages added and deleted during the year.
+Include premium for endorsements.

 Count of Policies in Force – Count of all policies in which coverage is in effect as of Dec.
 31 of the reporting year.